arduino/docs-content/content/hardware/04.pro/boards/portenta-x8/datasheet/datasheet.md

 ## Board Operation
 ### Getting Started - IDE
-If you want to program your Arduino® Portenta X8 while offline you need to install the Arduino® Desktop IDE **[1]** To connect the Arduino® Portenta X8 control to your computer, you’ll need a Type-c USB cable.
+If you want to program your Arduino® Portenta X8 while offline you need to install the Arduino® Desktop IDE **[1]** To connect the Arduino® Portenta X8 control to your computer, you’ll need a Type-C® USB cable.
 This also provides power to the board, as indicated by the LED.

 ### Getting Started - Arduino Web Editor
 All Arduino® boards, including this one, work out-of-the-box on the Arduino® Web Editor **[2]**, by just installing a simple plugin.